Should I Help with Homework? [Premium]

 The ‘Why’ of Accommodations: Motor, Language, Speed [Premium]

 Although dyslexia is typically defined in terms of its effect on reading, research studies have established much broader effects on motor systems, language, and speed of processing.
 If professionals are not aware of these differences, they won’t request accommodations for the students who they test, and as a result, these students will miss out on supports that help them in higher education and beyond.
 MOTOR AND LANGUAGE – WRITING There are motor difficulties associated with dyslexia that are unrelated to reading (Turesky et al., 2023), but rather than being a difficulty affecting speed or coordination, it is more subtle – affecting automatic learning.
-If you are able to sign your name without thinking about all the twists and turns your fingers make for each letter, […]
+If you are able to sign your name without thinking about all the twists and turns your fingers make for […]

 To access this post, you must be a Premium supporter.